Where Can I Get Mesothelioma Treatment Through the VA?

 Under Dr. Cameron’s leadership, the care team at the West Los Angeles VA Medical Center works to improve patient lifespans and research new, effective treatments.

 “We treat mesothelioma like a chronic disease, similar to diabetes or high blood pressure.
 And these are both diseases that you can’t cure, but people can live for an extremely long period of time if they’re controlled.”

 Visit the UCLA Health website to learn more about Dr. Robert Cameron.

-The Mesothelioma Justice Network has no affiliation with and is not endorsed or sponsored by Dr. Robert B. Cameron.
+The Mesothelioma Cancer Network has no affiliation with and is not endorsed or sponsored by Dr. Robert B. Cameron.
 The information on this page is listed for informational purposes only.
 You have the right to contact Dr. Cameron directly.

 VA Boston Health Care System

 The VA Boston Health Care System treats pleural mesothelioma through a partnership with Brigham & Women’s Hospital, one of the top mesothelioma hospitals in the world.